Narayan Sanyal

-Narayan Sanyal (26 April 1924 – 7 February 2005) was an Indian writer of modern Bengali literature as well as a civil engineer.
+Narayan Sanyal (26 April 1923 – 7 February 2005) was an Indian writer of modern Bengali literature as well as a civil engineer.

 Biography

-Narayan Sanyal was born in Krishnagar to Chittasukh Sanyal and Basantalata Devi.
+Narayan Sanyal was born in Hindmotor to Chittasukh Sanyal and Basantalata Devi.
 His name was initially Narayandas Sanyal in school life.
 His family consisted of wife Sabita Sanyal; elder daughter Anindita Basu, son-in-law Amitabha Basu, son Tirtharenu Sanyal, daughter-in-law Sharmila Sanyal, younger daughter Mou Sanyal Talukdar, son-in-law Soumitra Talukdar.
 His granddaughter is Ayoshi Talukdar.

 Although Sanyal is known mostly as a novelist, he was also an eminent civil engineer by profession.
 After graduating in science from the University of Calcutta, he passed Bachelor of Engineering from Bengal Engineering College in 1948.
 Thereafter he joined Public Works Department and later National Buildings Organisation, Ministry of Works and Housing, Eastern Region, Govt of India.
 He was a Fellow of the Institution of Engineers (India) and a Fellow of the Association of Engineers (India).
 He also wrote books in Civil Engineering such as Vaastu Vigyan.

 A biography of Narayan Sanyal was written by Pradip Dutta – Ami Narayan Sanyal Ke Dekhechi.